lucas-cosson/minify.sh/README.md

 ## Tools used
 We use `tr`, `sed` and `perl` to remove unecessary code (spaces, line breaks, comments) from the existing files and `du` to calculate disk usage.

-## Possible improvement
+## Possible improvements
-- Reduce images
+- Reduce media
+- Minify JavaScript scripts

+# Who has done what
+We wrote the code to handle the arguments and to copy the tree view together.
+Lucas made the css minification, and Nathanaël did the html minification.